Date(s) — Sat, 24th Mar 2018

 Alexander Technique Centre

 For those new to hypermobility or wanting to refresh their understanding of it.
-What causes hypermobility, how to recognise it, understanding how it affects much more than joints, and (briefly) the terminology given to conditions within the Hypermobility Spectrum such as HSD, hEDS and PoTS.
+What causes hypermobility, how to recognise it, understanding how it affects much more than joints, and (briefly) the terminology given to conditions within the Hypermobility Spectrum such as HSD (Hypermobility Spectrum Disorder), hEDS (hypermobile Ehlers-Danlos Syndrome) and PoTS (Postural Orthostatic Tachycardia Syndrome).

 Being aware that a pupil is HM gives insight to teachers as to why some problems pop up such as underdeveloped proprioception, a pupil being simultaneously both ‘too loose’ and yet ‘too tight’, or frequent soft tissue injuries such as sprains, strains and tendonitis.
 HSD, hEDS and PoTS affect the whole body including the nervous, respiratory and digestive systems.